Fraxel can help treat and reduce your Surgical Scars after Plastic Surgery

 The consultation aims to ensure that you are well informed about your Fraxel treatment before proceeding (or other rejuvenation procedures, such as fillers and injectables, Laser Genesis treatments or skin peels).

 This also allows your to ask any questions that they may have prior to having the procedure.
-Because of the downtime associated with a Fraxel laser treatment, it also allows the patient to arrange the time that best suits their schedule.
+You can expect some downtime with Fraxel laser treatment.
+So we want to allow the patient to arrange the time that best suits their schedule.

-Step 2: Expect your skin to be reviewed – or questions asked about how your skin has reacted to the treatment – each time you arrive for a new appointment
+Step 2: Expect questions about how your skin has reacted to the treatment at every subsequent appointment

-We want to know how your skin (and health) have been between treatments, so that we can adjust treatments as necessary OR give you some additional individually-specific tips for improved results.
+We want to know how your skin (and health) have been between treatments.
+With your answers, we can adjust treatments as necessary OR give you some additional individually-specific tips for improved results.

 For Fraxel, there is often a numbing agent applied about 1 hour before your treatment.

-Sometimes we will use special wraps that will also help the numbing cream penetrate your skin for best results in terms of comfort.
+Sometimes we will use special wraps that will also help the numbing cream penetrate your skin better.

-Fraxel is highly sought after for skin rejuvenation, collagen stimulation and skin renewal.
-To find out if you’re a suitable candidate for a treatment (or series of treatments) OR if you want to treat a post-surgical scar to minimise scarring, send an enquiry form today.
+People commonly seek out Fraxel for skin rejuvenation, collagen stimulation and skin renewal.
+To find out if you’re a suitable candidate for a treatment (or series of treatments) OR if you want to treat a post-surgery to minimise scarring, send an enquiry form today.

 - Murad Alam (19 November 2011).
 Evidence-Based Procedural Dermatology.
 Springer Science & Business Media. pp. 272–.
 ISBN 978-0-387-09424-3.